We support cycling in the National Park, whether for work or pleasure, to enjoy its special qualities.

 - New Forest Cycling Code, designed for all cycling (on and off roads, individually and in events).
 This code is ideal for inclusion in literature and online communications designed for local people and visitors.

-- New Forest Cycle Event Organisers Charter that sets out how events can best be managed and accommodated in the New Forest.
+- New Forest Cycle Event Organiser’s Charter that sets out how events can best be managed and accommodated in the New Forest.
 Most cycle event organisers now comply with the majority of the charter.
-Feedback (positive or negative) about particular cycle events can be given via the register of events on the webpage of the Safety Advisory Group; find the relevant event in the register, click ‘feedback’ and enter your comments.
+Feedback (positive or negative) about particular cycle events can be given via the Safety Advisory Group.